artainmo/machine-learning/README.md

 #### Gradient nose

-Adding nose to each gradient has been shown to make networks more robust towards poor initialization and increase the chance of escaping a local minima, especially in very deep networks.
+Adding nose to each gradient has been shown to make networks more robust towards poor initialization and increase the chance of escaping a local minima, especially in very deep NN.

 ## Math implementation